Skip to main content

 Taint Analysis

-SonarQube builds a control flow graph to see if data flows from Source to Sink without passing through a Sanitizer.
+SonarQube builds a control flow graph of your entire application to trace whether data flows from a Source to a Sink without passing through a Sanitizer.
+If it does, that is a potential injection vulnerability (SQL injection, XSS, path traversal, etc.).

 Cognitive Complexity vs Cyclomatic Complexity